pdinklag/MinecraftStats/README.md

 ### Installation

-I recommend using git to check out this repository somewhere under your webserver's document root (e.g. `/var/www/html`), as it makes updating easier (see below).
+I recommend using git to check out the `master` branch of this repository somewhere under your webserver's document root (e.g. `/var/www/html`), as it makes updating easier (see below).

 ```sh
 git clone https://github.com/pdinklag/MinecraftStats.git